robhaswell/esc/README.md

+# !!
+DISCONTINUED

+I started this project the day before CCP announced import-from-clipboard support for this feature.
+It has now been discontinued.

 # EVE Shopping Cart
 EVE Online features a useful "multibuy" feature for letting you buy ship fittings in only a couple of clicks.
 Unfortunately CCP has not included a way to load arbitrary items into the "multibuy", meaning capsuleers must continue to purchase their material lists and other shopping needs manually.